 We all like to work without any external distractions, working in silos in our cubicles.
 And the more departments a company has, the more disjointed the employees become.
 So what’s the solution?
 Having a system that fosters workplace collaboration.

-Workplace collaboration occurs when a group of people come together, share their knowledge and expertise, and get work done efficiently.
+Workplace collaboration: It occurs when a group of people come together, share their knowledge and expertise, and get work done efficiently.
+Workplace collaboration aims to improve communication, create a healthy and judgment-free work environment, and facilitate the free flow of information across the organization, and leads to increased productivity and employee efficiency.

 In its essence, collaborating and getting things done is workplace collaboration.
 This may include the use of workplace technologies like apps, tools, procedures, software, processes, or an entirely new methodology of getting work done.